tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnDoorClosed works!"
 ```

- * Called when a player closed a door
+ * Called when the player closed a door
  * No return behavior

 ## OnDoorOpened